-Kim Keefer, Director of the Shucker Leadership Institute at Furman, will lead this program.
-She coordinates a comprehensive four-year leadership development program for Furman students and manages all operations for Furman's adventure challenge ropes course.
+Kim Keefer, Director of the Shucker Center for Leadership Development at Furman, will lead this program.
+She coordinates a comprehensive leadership development program for Furman students, is a Gallup certified Strengths Advocate and serves as the advisor for Furman's Omicron Delta Kappa Leadership Honor Society.

 Are you interested in nutrition, health, and fitness?
 Are you baffled by food labels, exercise gizmos, or contradicting media reports on diet and exercise?
 Learn how to decipher myth from reality by learning the basics of nutrition and exercise science.
 Develop an efficient and effective exercise program to meet your goals.
 Participate in group weight training, indoor cycling, and yoga classes.
 Become a food label whiz in a supermarket scavenger hunt.
 View the film "SuperSize Me" and discuss factors contributing to the current rise in obesity.
 Tour the Molnar Human Performance Laboratory, home to the Furman Institute for Running and Scientific Training (FIRST) that has been featured in Runner's World VO2 max treadmill testing to assess cardiorespiratory fitness or underwater weighing to assess body fat percentage.
 Visit a local farm to pick fresh fruits and vegetables, and help prepare a healthy meal with your classmates.